inspiringsource/im-svelte-webpack-flask-app/README.md

 python create_db.py
 ```

-Run the following for development:
+Run the following in the env activated terminal:

-- `python3 server.py` to start the Flask server.
+- `python server.py` to start the Flask server.

+Open a new terminal and run the following:
+- `cd frontend;` then `npm install` to install the Svelte frontend dependencies.
-- `cd frontend; npm run dev` to start the Svelte frontend.
+- `npm run dev` to start the Svelte frontend.

 Open `localhost:8080` in your browser to see the app.